mhtvsSFrpHdE/maxxbass-on-equalizer-apo/README.md

 ### Preset warning
 Save or use preset in a folder that can't be read by `LOCAL SERVICE`
 for either PatchWork or Waves may cause problems.
-You can do this in Equalizer APO editor, because...
+Although you can do this in Equalizer APO editor without crash something, because...
 Check "**Behind**" section in README for more information and possible solution.

 Put preset under `C:\Program Files\EqualizerAPO\config\VST` should be fine,